Renormalization group analysis of multi-Dirac-node materials: Model

-is defined to describe an electromagnetic interaction in a system without Lorentz invariance.
-We use a $(+ - - -)$ metric.
-To separate the temporal and spatial components, we introduce a spatial index $\alpha=1, 2 ,3$ and $\gamma^\alpha p_\alpha = -\bm{\gamma}\cdot\bm{p}$.
-For the moment, we consider a massless case, i.e., $m=0$, which corresponds to a quantum critical point of topological insulators and Weyl semimetals.
-The renormalization of the mass $m$ will be discussed later.
+is introduced to describe the electromagnetic interaction in a system without Lorentz invariance.
+The metric used in the model is $(+ - - -)$.
+We mostly focus on the massless case $(m=0)$, which corresponds to a quantum critical point of topological insulators and Weyl semimetals.
+The RG effect on $m$ is discussed later.

-We have dropped the $\theta$ term, i.e., $\theta\bm{E}\cdot\bm{B}$ ($\theta = \pm \pi$) in the action, which should be present in the topological insulator phase.
-This term, however, can be transformed into the surface term, and the sign of $\theta$ is determined by the time-reversal symmetry breaking on the surface. \cite{qi2011tia} The topological magneto-electric effect is derived from this term, but this is beyond the scope of this present analysis, where only the bulk properties are discussed.

-Actually the RG analysis does not modify the $\theta$ term.
+To accurately describe the topological insulator phase, the $\theta$ term is necessary; i.e., we should add $\theta \bm{E} \cdot \bm{B}$ $(\theta = \pm \pi)$ to the action.
+The $\theta$ term is omitted in the model because this term can be transformed into the surface term and we do not consider the topological magneto-electric effect in the present analysis.
+Actually, the RG analysis does not modify the $\theta$ term.
 It is natural since topological terms have discrete integer values, and we confirmed this fact from the following two methods: the perturbative calculation and the background field theory.
 In any case, the topological $\theta$ term does not alter the bulk properties.

-If we consider massless Weyl nodes, the Lagrangian has the chiral symmetry, and the four-component Dirac spinor can be separated into the two-component Weyl spinors with opposite chiralities.
+If we consider massless Weyl nodes, the Lagrangian has the chiral symmetry, and a four-component Dirac spinor can be separated into two two-component Weyl spinors with opposite chiralities.
 Thus, the number of Weyl nodes $N_\text{W}$ are twice as large as that of Dirac nodes $N$, i.e., $N_\text{W} = 2N$.
 In the following analysis, we treat the model in the four-component notation.
-If necessary, we can use the projection operator $(1\pm\gamma^5)/2$ to separate the Dirac fermion into two Weyl fermions with opposite chiralities.
+If necessary, we can use the projection operator $(1\pm\gamma^5)/2$ to separate a massless Dirac fermion into two Weyl fermions with opposite chiralities.